 For each of the target objects, Spring AOP creates proxy classes.
 Thus, when we auto-wire a Target Object, Spring injects the proxy for that Object.

 In this section, we have learned all important AOP terminologies.
 If they still sound confusing, we suggest you leave it for now.
 Once you are well versed in AOP and practice writing Aspects and Advice, you can return and re-read.
 They will indeed sound familiar then.

 Although Aspect-Oriented Programming is a generic concept, Spring provides excellent support.
 The Spring AOP support goes well with the Spring IoC container.

 The AOP support in Spring is not as perfect as some other AOP frameworks.
 However, Spring claims that they cover all the essential aspects of AOP while keeping the framework simple.
 The Spring AOP emphasizes keeping the framework simple and working well with the Spring IoC container than providing a perfect AOP framework that requires additional implementations.
 Spring doesn’t force you to use or implement AOP components, but we can add if we want to use the Spring AOP feature.

 The Spring AOP uses AspectJ internally and builds the framework based on the IoC and Dependency Injection paradigm.
-Some of the most common Spring features like declarative transaction management are based on the Spring AOP feature.
-Spring AOP, let’s use annotations to declare an Aspect or an Advice.
+Some of the most common Spring features like declarative transaction management, are based on the Spring AOP feature.
+Spring AOP, let’s use annotations to declare an Aspect or Advice.

 Next, we will see different types of Advices supported by Spring AOP.